shan0817/QtOpenGL/README.md

 # QtOpenGL
 This is my QtOpenGL Example.For the new start,come on!

-most of the code lies in openglwindow.cpp.u can find it!
+most of the code lies in openglwindow.cpp,u can find it!